 Currently in nursing school, love knitting, video games and reading.
 I saw Orion at a Star Wars convention where he was demonstrating stage light saber fighting.
 He mentioned the Constellation Project and I was hooked.

 Paul Brandt comes to Chicago by way of Memphis, TN, where he worked in the Education department of The Orpheum Theatre and received a degree in Music from Rhodes College.
-After volunteering with the E.D.G.E Summer Slam and performing in the E.D.G.E. professional production of 1776, he was on staff for the 2017 Constellation Project productions of The Lion King and The Jungle Book.
+After volunteering with the EDGE of Orion Summer Slam and performing in the EDGE of Orion professional production of 1776, he was on staff for the 2017 Constellation Project productions of The Lion King and The Jungle Book.
 Paul is a huge improv nerd and studies at The Second City, iO Chicago, and The Annoyance.
 Shine your light!

 Stephanie has been acting, in some fashion, all of her life, whether making cheesy movies with her sister and cousins, or on various stages around Chicago, and independent films.
 She has been working with EDGE of Orion for a few years and became a Troupe member last year.
 She started working with Ups For Downs last year for Lion King, and helped with Romeo and Juliet.
 She is looking forward to working with them again for The Wizard of Oz